 as for the Z80 supports some additional directives for compatibility with other assemblers.
+These are the additional directives in 22 for the Z80:

 These are the additional directives in as for the Z80:

 For each string the characters are copied to the object file, for each other expression the value is stored in one byte.
 A warning is issued in case of an overflow.